panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

 })();
 ```

-Important to remember about `new Function` is that **almost never** functions should be declared this way.
-Because the function body is evaluated on runtime, this approach inherits many `eval()` usage [problems](http://stackoverflow.com/a/86580/1894471): security risks, harder debugging, no way to apply interpreter optimizations, no code auto-complete.
+Remember that functions **almost never** should be declared using `new Function()`.
+Because the function body is evaluated on runtime, this approach inherits many `eval()` usage [problems](http://stackoverflow.com/a/86580/1894471): security risks, harder debugging, no way to apply engine optimizations, no editor auto-complete.

-## 7. In the end, which way is better?
+## 7. At the end, which way is better?

 There is no winner or looser.
 The decision which declaration type to choose depends on the situation.

-There are some rules however that you may follow for common situations.
+There are some rules however that you may follow in common situations.

 If the function uses `this` from the enclosing function, the arrow function is a good solution.
 When the callback function has one short statement, the arrow function is a good option too, because it creates short and light code.

 For a shorter syntax when declaring methods on object literals, the shorthand method declaration is preferable.

-`new Function` way to declare functions generally should not be used.
-Mainly because it opens potential security risks, doesn't allow code auto-complete in editors and lose the engine optimizations.
+`new Function` way to declare functions normally should not be used.
+Mainly because it opens potential security risks, doesn't allow code auto-complete in editors and loses the engine optimizations.

-*Do you prefer arrow functions `(param) => {...}`, or still use the function expressions `function(param) {...}`?
-Let me know why in a comment below!*
+*Do you prefer arrow functions or function expressions?
+Tell me why in a comment below!*